HOW TO SPEND TWO DAYS IN CHARLESTON with kids (family friendly itinerary)

 Most of the main sights are walkable if you are staying in the historic district.
 For sights that are further apart, just hop on the DASH which is a FREE Hop on Hop off shuttle that has three different routes from one end of the historic district to the other.
 You can locate the route maps here.
 To access the beaches, plantations and Cypress Gardens you will need a car.

-THINGS TO SEE AND DO
+BEST THINGS TO DO IN CHARLESTON

 One of the many antebellum homes along Battery Park